 - The corresponding author must be affiliated with OsloMet

 - Register Oslo Metropolitan University as your affiliation during submission and/or when signing a publication agreement (can be referred to as "License Agreement", "Publishing Agreement", "publishing contract").

 Check first if the journal is part of one of the Publisher Deals.

 - About the funding scheme (The publication fund)

-- Application form for coverage of article fee (in Norwegian only)
+- Application form for coverage of article processing charges (APC) (.DOCX)